prabesharyal/snapsaver/README.md

 # snapsaver
 This bot automates the task you'll need to do in snapchat.

-This readme isn't complete, will do whenever I'm free.
-Also, the bot isn't that big either, will my best to upgrade whenever I'm free.
+This readme isn't complete, and also the project isn't that big either, will my best to upgrade whenever I'm free.
+Just dropped this here, cause thought this can be scaled to other uses.

 Things bot does succesfully :